Facts and Figures

 There are about 500 000 people from different parts of the world living here for education, employment, business, etc. Indonesian, Filipinos, British, American, Thai, Indian, Japanese, Australian, Pakistani and Nepalese form the majority foreign population here.

 Hong Kong's economy is characterised by free trade, low taxation and minimum government intervention.
 Do you know that Hong Kong, a city with small territory, is the world's 8th largest trading economy?
-Hong Kong is also a major service economy, with particularly strong links to the Mainland China and the rest of the Asia-Pacific region.
+Hong Kong is also a major service economy, with particularly strong links to the Mainland of China and the rest of the Asia-Pacific region.

 In Hong Kong, nearly 90% of the population are Cantonese speakers.
 You may straightly think that Chinese is Hong Kong’s only official language.
 Not really!
 Here, both Chinese and English are the official languages.
 English is widely used in the Government, public organisations, tertiary institutions and by the legal, professional and business sectors.